 I think this applies to most exercises along with the full range of motion.
 Control the descent and push up forcefully.
 It’s cool if the positive phase is very quick in the beginning, but in general, a 1 second up, 2 second down count is ideal.
 Controlling the tempo dramatically reduces risk of injury and substantially increases muscle stimulation.

 These top mistakes are the inverse of the proper form checklist above.

 1. Hands Too High Above Shoulders

 Improper hand placement is probably the most common mistake many men and women make.
-Many people start with their hands placed above their shoulders.

 I recommend starting with an incline push up where you use a bench, bar, or chair to elevate your body a couple of feet off of the ground.
 Then, gradually work down to the floor over time.
 You must build your strength.

 Again, push ups may look easy, but when I teach men & women how to do push ups with proper form, they do A LOT fewer reps than they’re used to.

 2. Shoulders Shrug Towards Ears

 Similar to the first common mistake, shrugging your shoulders towards your ears can happen even if you have the proper hand placement.
 To prevent this from happening, you must contract your lats – the muscle underneath your armpits – to pull your shoulders away from your ears and into a stable & locked position.